CX4712 NAS Build

 Build

-This time we move into a case that is way less mainstream and way too expensive in my opinion for an Unraid server that sole purpose is to satisfy my data hoarder tendencies.
+This time, we moved into a case that is way less mainstream and, in my opinion, way too expensive for an Unraid server whose sole purpose is to satisfy my data hoarder tendencies.

-After unpacking came a disappointment, it got damaged while shipping, the top bar is bent, so that the top cover will not 100% align and close flush, I contacted the seller, and he was very helpful and offered me to ship it back or a discount, because it otherwise worked, and the HDDs could still slide in I opted for the discount because it's mostly a cosmetic problem and the 5 1/4 bay could still be inserted after some prying.
+After unpacking came a disappointment: it got damaged during shipping.
+The top bar is bent, so the top cover will not align 100% and close flush.
+I contacted the seller, who was very helpful and offered me the option to ship it back or receive a discount.
+Because it otherwise worked and the HDDs could still slide in, I opted for the discount, as it's mostly a cosmetic problem and the 5 1/4 bay could still be inserted after some prying.

-CableCreation SATA data connectors from the last build went?
-Into the trash, I had disk dropping out of the array because of apparent CRC errors after using them, so back to more traditionally SATA Cables, also they changed the listing, they now show a different product.
+CableCreation SATA data connectors from the last build went, they went into the trash.
+I had disks dropping out of the array because of apparent CRC errors after using them, so I went back to more traditional SATA cables.
+Also, they changed the listing; they now show a different product.

-If you are wondering how the HDDs are mounted, it happens with these screws you just screw them into the normal HDDs mounting holes and can then slide them into the rails.
+If you are wondering how the HDDs are mounted, it's done with these shoulder screws (pictured below); you just screw them into the normal HDD mounting holes and can then slide the HDDs into the rails.

-The downside is the cable management, thankfully here again these SilverStone SST-CP06-E4 Adapter helped out greatly on the power connector side, because I'm using mainly the motherboard SATA ports I had to wire them individually, this could look a lot cleaner if you only used SFF-8087 breakout cables.
+The downside is cable management.
+Thankfully, here again, these SilverStone SST-CP06-E4 Adapters helped out greatly on the power connector side.
+Because I am mainly using the motherboard's SATA ports, I had to wire them individually.
+This could look a lot cleaner if you only used SFF-8087 breakout cables.

-Here is how it looks with the installed fan divider, I switched here to Phantek T30 mostly because I was intrigued of fans not made by Noctua and also because of their dimensions of 120 x 120 x 30 mm which is a bit bigger than normal, also they have a build in daisy chain option and all in all I wanted to test them out myself after seeing great reviews of these.
+Here is how it looks with the installed fan divider.
+I switched here to Phanteks T30 fans, mostly because I was intrigued by fans not made by Noctua and also because of their dimensions of 120 x 120 x 30 mm, which is a bit bigger than normal.
+Additionally, they have a built-in daisy-chain option, and all in all, I wanted to test them out myself after seeing great reviews.

-Something that I should mention while at it, in my last build I used the included fan hub, and well it's my own fault but because I had the 40 mm Noctua on that hub which had a whole different start and stop threshold it was a bit fuckery to get it to play nicely with the rest, so now it got its own fan header.
+Something I should mention while I'm at it: in my last build, I used the included fan hub.
+Well, it's my own fault, but because I had the 40 mm Noctua fan on that hub, which had a completely different start and stop threshold, it was a bit of a fuckery to get it to play nicely with the rest.
+So now, it has its own fan header.

-Here is the final state not much changed but in the front you can see that now all 10 HDDs gender changer are connected, or at least are now connected to one of the SilverStone SST-CP06-E4 Adapter Not only did I do this in case I ever need to add more storage the cables would already be there but, I noticed that one of my HDDs was not showing up, at first I thought that maybe the connector is broken, but I noticed that if I switch places with another disk it then would be correctly recognized, there was the classic 3.3V pin Problem thankfully with the SATA Power Adapter there is no need to modify the disk and the setup also looks cleaner... well depens how far you can call this rats nest clean.
+Here is the final state.
+Not much has changed, but in the front, you can see that now all 10 HDD gender changers are connected, or at least are now connected to one of the SilverStone SST-CP06-E4 Adapters.
+Not only did I do this in case I ever need to add more storage (the cables would already be there), but I also noticed that one of my HDDs was not showing up.
+At first, I thought that maybe the connector was broken, but then I noticed that if I switched places with another disk, it would then be correctly recognized.
+It was the classic 3.3V pin problem.
+Thankfully, with the SATA power adapter, there is no need to modify the disk, and the setup also looks cleaner... well, it depends on how far you can call this rat's nest clean.

-Maybe I should mention that the tape on top of the fan wall, is only there for it not falling out, you can take that part out for an easier time to assemble it, and it really helps, but in my case it would not stay together with friction alone, it could be my fans that are too heavy?
+Maybe I should mention that the tape on top of the fan wall is only there to prevent it from falling out.
+You can take that part out for an easier time assembling it, and it really helps, but in my case, it would not stay in place with friction alone.
+Could it be that my fans are too heavy?
 No idea, but a quick fix was just taping it.

 Afterthoughts